-For our study we utilize and enrich the dataset of core users (CUs) of \subr{The\_Donald} (TD) developed by~\citet{trujillo2022make}.
-The original dataset was obtained from Reddit's archival data on Pushshift~\cite{baumgartner2020pushshift} and is publicly available for research purposes.\footnote{\url{https://doi.org/10.5281/zenodo.6250576}} In~\cite{trujillo2022make}, CUs are defined as ``those users who authored at least one post (i.e., either a submission or comment) a week, for the whole 30 weeks of the pre-quarantine period''.
+For our study we utilize and enrich the dataset of core users (CUs) of \subr{The\_Donald} (TD) that we developed in~\cite{trujillo2022make}.
+The original dataset was obtained from Reddit's archival data on Pushshift~\cite{baumgartner2020pushshift} and is publicly available for research purposes.\footnote{\url{https://doi.org/10.5281/zenodo.6250576}} In~\cite{trujillo2022make} we defined CUs as ``those users who authored at least one post (i.e., either a submission or comment) a week, for the whole 30 weeks of the pre-quarantine period''.
 The dataset features 2,239 CUs and contains all of their public postings (i.e., submissions and comments) on Reddit, both within and without TD.
 Despite accounting for only circa 1\% of TD's users, CUs generated more than 40\% of its content before the quarantine.

-Our analyses covers the first two moderation interventions enforced on TD: the quarantine (Q) and the restriction (R).
-We omit analyzing the ban since TD had already been inactive for several weeks because of the restriction when the ban occurred~\cite{horta2021platform}.
+Our present analyses cover the first two moderation interventions enforced on TD: the quarantine (Q) and the restriction (R).
+We omit analyzing the ban since TD had already been inactive for several weeks when it occurred, because of the restriction~\cite{horta2021platform}.
 Given that at the user level it is unwieldy to work with time series data on a daily or even weekly basis due to the high irregularity with which users create content on Reddit, we organize our data in pre-post intervention periods, as shown in Figure~\ref{fig:periods_of_interest}.
 We then evaluate the effects of the quarantine by comparing user behavior between the Pre-Q and Post-Q periods, and the combined effects of the quarantine and restriction by comparing user behavior between the Pre-Q and Post-R periods.
 For consistency with~\cite{trujillo2022make} and the definition of CUs, each period spans 210 days (30 weeks).
 The Pre-R period is not used since it overlaps for the most part (84\%) with Post-Q. The Pre-Q, Post-Q, and Post-R periods contain respectively 3.32M, 2.51M, and 0.85M postings.